nguyenhphilip/my-dg/content/notes/books/power-of-ritual.md

 ---
-title: The Power of Ritual: Turning Everyday Activities Into Soulful Practices creation date: 2021-08-17 15:39
+title: The Power of Ritual - Turning Everyday Activities Into Soulful Practices
 tags: [meaning, habits, psychology]
 ---